gregsadetsky/rctv/README.md

 https://rctv.recurse.com

-- hosted on greg's render account
+- hosted on the recurse disco pi!
 - site is automatically deployed upon git pushing to this repo

 ### TODO/docs